Graduate Studies in Music Education

 MUSE 7995 Master's Project (3)

-Would apply for graduation and take your Master's comprehensive exam online
+Apply for graduation and take the Master's comprehensive exam online

 To apply, you'll need to apply to the UofM Graduate School AND the Rudi E. Scheidt School of Music.
 For our application, you'll need to provide evidence of your valid music teaching license, a writing sample (Philosophy of Music Education), and at least 2 letters of reference.